Skip to main content

 Email: pitsg@ucsd.edu

-If I take CHEM 4, will I be behind?
+If I do not meet the prerequisites for CHEM 6A my first quarter, will I be behind?

 FAQ - Transfer Students